-This is an exerpt of the upcoming book “Better Books with LaTeX, the Agile Way.”
-The book will come with a LaTeX template the reader can use to easily create your own books.
+This is an excerpt of the book “Better Books with LaTeX.”
+The book comes with a LaTeX template you can use to easily create your own books.

 Everyone knows Word.
 Although “knowing” mostly refers to the ease of use, as it is a “what you see is what you get” text editor.
 But if I asked how to refer to another document’s text block and add that as a citation in a footnote, most people would have to look on the Internet to find out how that could be done.
 While most of the functionality is available through icons, you still need to know where to look if it is not a standard command like those used in formatting, making lists, or choosing fonts.

 In LaTeX, you instead write a text document which is then later translated into the actual formatted document.
 Formatting is done through commands you enter as text into the document.
 To write a LaTeX document, you never have to touch your mouse, you can enter everything by key strokes alone.
 This different approach has a number of advantages: